-Set up the game map as shown in the appropriate scenario diagram.
-Use the 3-player set-up (see page 9) with 3 players.
-Use the 4-player set-up (see page 10) with 4 players.
-For the 4-player set-up, randomly place the harbor tokens from a stack that has been shuffled with reverse sides up.
+Set up the game map as shown in the appropriate scenario diagram-use the 3-player set-up (see page 9) with 3 players, use the 4-player set-up (see page 10) with 4 players.
+For the 4-player harbors, place the harbor tokens from the stack that has been shuffled with reverse sides up.

-You build your first two settlements with roads/ships on the main island (the big island), as described in basic Catan.
+You build your first two settlements with roads/ships on the main island (the big island), as described in basic Settlers.

-Remember: If you build a settlement on the coast, you may place a ship (instead of a road) next to the settlement.
+Remember: Remember, if you build a settlement on the coast, you may place a ship (instead of a road) next to the settlement.
 You can then go immediately out to sea.